ACMElabUvic/Bighorn_Backcountry/README.md

 **Project Information**
 Details for the Bighorn Backcountry research program [here](http://www.acmelab.ca/bighorn.html).
-Further details for the Richardson WILDCAM progam page [here](https://wildcams.ca/projects/bighorn-backcountry-project/).
+Further details for the Bighorn WILDCAM progam page [here](https://wildcams.ca/projects/bighorn-backcountry-project/).

 Also visit the [ACME website](http://www.acmelab.ca) more information about the ACME lab.